LokamGanesh/GRANDFINALE/README.md

    - Right-click on `start-app.bat`
    - Select "Create shortcut"
    - Move shortcut to Desktop
-   - Rename to "Jharkhand Tourism"
+   - Rename to "Transliterate Bharat"

 ### Launching the App
 - Double-click the desktop icon